Legal Cannabis industry is here. Is your brand memorable enough?

 For that reason, clear communication with the audiences is essential in order to transmit confidence and gain acceptance in those states where marijuana is still banned.
 In general, cannabis consumption is associated with negative connotations of both the product and its consumers.

 “There has been huge growth of branded products.
-What each brand transmits is very important especially to identify the places that have been traditionally assigned to the consumer” —
+What each brand transmits is very important specially to identify the places that have been traditionally assigned to the consumer” —

 John Downs, Director of Business Development at Arcview Group